IPA Phonetic Symbol Reference

 • Click a symbol to copy the exact glyph — paste it into HTML entities, JSON strings, or markup without retyping.

-• This is the Received Pronunciation reference set; some vowels differ in General American (for example the lot vowel), so check your target accent when transcribing.
+• This is the Received Pronunciation reference set; some vowels differ in General American (for example the lot vowel and the rhotic r), so check your target accent when transcribing.